 - Oats: The best type of oats for a crumble topping are rolled oats.
 Steel cut oats are too hard and will take longer to cook and quick oats won't get crispy and crunchy enough.

 - Apricots: I've simply used a large can of apricot halves for this recipe.
-If you have fresh apricots to hand you could use those instead.
+If you have fresh apricots to hand you could use those instead - check out the FAQs below for more details.
 Alternately use your favourite canned or stewed fruit.

 - Flour: This recipe calls for self raising flour.
 If you don't have any you can replace it with 1½ cups of plain flour + 1½ teaspoons of baking powder.